psoloway/puppetlabs-tomcat/README.md

 #####`param`

-*Optional.* Specifies a parameter to manage.
+Specifies a parameter to manage.
+Valid options: a string.
 Default: the '[name]' passed in your define.

 #####`quote_char`

-*Optional.* Specifies a character to include before and after the specified value.
+Specifies a character to include before and after the specified value.
 Valid options: a string (usually a single or double quote).
 Default: (blank).

 #####`order`

-*Optional.* Determines the ordering of your parameters in the configuration file (parameters with lower `order` values appear first.)
+Determines the ordering of your parameters in the configuration file (parameters with lower `order` values appear first.)
+Valid options: an integer or a string containing an integer.
 Default: '10'.

 ####tomcat::war

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`app_base`

-*Optional.* Specifies where to deploy the WAR.
+Specifies where to deploy the WAR.
 Cannot be used in combination with `deployment_path`.
-Valid options: a string containing a path relative to $catalina_base.
+Valid options: a string containing a path relative to $CATALINA_BASE.
 Default: 'webapps'.

 #####`deployment_path`

-*Optional.* Specifies where to deploy the WAR.
+Specifies where to deploy the WAR.
 Cannot be used in combination with `app_base`.
 Valid options: a string containing an absolute path.
+Default: undef.

 #####`war_ensure`